Andrew Napier, MD

 Stanford MCiM · Current research track

-My CV has the formal version: training, roles, publications, patents, and the rest.
-If the rest of the site is the reasoning, the CV is the document trail.
+The CV has the formal record: training, roles, publications, patents, awards, military service, and the rest.